tanxpyox/r-data-generation/README.md

 # r-data-generation
-Two R scripts for creating large datasets with significant R2 values.
+Two R scripts for creating large bivariate datasets with significant R2 values.

 ***Note***:
 * The two scripts are originally created to illustrate the hypothetical statistical relationship between Online forum usage `online` (the independent variable) and the levels of Social Capital `scap` (the dependent variable).
 Please change the variable names according to your own research.